 Sadly, the art of free play has declined sharply in recent decades.
 “Over the past half century we have increasingly deprived children of opportunities for free play, and over that same period we have seen dramatic and continuous increases in all sorts of emotional disorders in children,” explains Peter Gray, an expert in this subject.
-He is a research professor at Boston College, author of the book Free to Learn, and the voice behind the Psychology Today’s blog by the same title that addresses ways we can create learning environments that optimize rather than suppress children’s play.
+He is a research professor at Boston College and the voice behind the Psychology Today’s blog by the same title that addresses ways we can create learning environments that optimize rather than suppress children’s play.

 What’s The Problem?

 When children do not have the opportunity to engage in enough free play, they suffer.
 Some of the drawbacks resulting from missing free play include:

 - Miss out on discovering and exploring what they most love to do and their purpose in life.